vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ![_config.yml]({{ site.baseurl }}/images/wave-contrast.PNG)

 Within Chrome if you didn't know there are some DevTools built in to the browser.
-If your 'lucky' enough to be on a windows machine :) - and the machine isn't locked down by some work policy you should be able to press'F12' and the DevTool window will popup.
+If your 'lucky' enough to be on a windows machine you should be able to press CTRL+SHIFT+J OR F12 or Command+Option+J on a Mac and the DevTool window will popup.
 On the far right of the DevTools popup window you will see an Audits link.
 Simply click on this link, pick which options you want included in your report and then click on 'Run audits'.
 Here you can generate an accessibility report which includes checking colour and contrast.

 ![_config.yml]({{ site.baseurl }}/images/lighthouse.PNG)